JavaScript Logical Operators

 let result = a && b;Code language: JavaScript (javascript)

 If a can be converted to true, the && operator returns the b; otherwise, it returns the a.
-In fact, this rule is applied to all boolean values.
+This rule is applied to all boolean values.

 The following truth table illustrates the result of the && operator when it is applied to two Boolean values: